 Sets the number of sectors transferred by an IDE drive per interrupt generated.
-The options are Disabled, 4 Sectors/Block, 8 Sectors/Block, or Auto Detected.
-The default is Auto Detected.
+The options are:

+- Disabled

+- 4 Sectors/Block

+- 8 Sectors/Block

+- Auto Detected (default)

 Check the specifications for your hard disk drive to determine which setting provides optimum performance for your drive.